munificent/craftinginterpreters/book/garbage-collection.md

 I'm using "conservative" in the general sense.
 There is such a thing as a "conservative garbage collector" which means something more specific.
-All garbage collectors are "conservative" in that they keep memory alive if it *could* be accessed instead of having a Magic 8-Ball that lets them more precisely know what data *will* be accessed.
+All garbage collectors are "conservative" in that they keep memory alive if it *could* be accessed, instead of having a Magic 8-Ball that lets them more precisely know what data *will* be accessed.

 A **conservative GC** is a special kind of collector that considers any piece of